Yancey McGill: Political career

 McGill was formerly a Democratic member of the South Carolina Senate, representing the 32nd District from 1989 to June 18, 2014.
 His district, which covered Williamsburg and Georgetown counties, was heavily Democratic.

 McGill became lieutenant governor after Glenn F. McConnell resigned to become president of The College of Charleston, becoming the first Democrat to hold the office since 1995.
 Although a Democrat, McGill ran unopposed for Senate president pro tempore in the Republican-controlled state Senate, winning a position usually held by a senator from the majority party.
 Immediately upon election, as planned, McConnell resigned, then McGill resigned, automatically being elevated to the post of lieutenant governor under the order of succession set forth in the state Constitution.

 McGill chose not to run for election to a full term.
 Republican Henry McMaster succeeded him as lieutenant governor on January 14, 2015, having won the November 2014 election.

 In January 2015, McMaster appointed McGill to be the State Director of South Carolina's Office on Aging.
 The position paid $122,000 a year.
 He stayed at the position for eight months before stepping down, retiring to his family farm in Kingstree.

 In March 2016, McGill left the Democratic Party and announced his intention to run for governor of South Carolina as a Republican in the 2018 election.
 He had been a conservative Democrat for most of his career; he opposed abortion and supported curbs on government spending and regulation.
 He said that he hadn't changed parties sooner because his state senate district was too Democratic for him to be elected as a Republican.
 McGill was considered a long-shot contender in the Republican gubernatorial race, raising less money than McMaster or Catherine Templeton.

 On June 12, 2018, McGill placed last in the gubernatorial Republican primary, receiving 1.7% percent of the vote.
 He led in Williamsburg County, his home county.

 Personal life

 McGill married Pamela Jean Fennell on May 18, 1973; they have three children.
+He currently resides in his hometown in Kingstree, South Carolina.